rexstjohn/echoprint-ios-sample/README.md

 ***** UPDATE *****

+March 10th, 2014

+Turns out many of the .h headers were not set to C++ and we needed to link against the C++ dylib.
+Now it seems to compile.
+Hopefully this is the final step to making it all work.

 (March 6th, 2014)

 I just merged a pull request with a fix to the issues people were having previously, hopefully these are now resolved.